instructa/nowledge/CONTRIBUTING.md

-# Contributing to Deepwiki-to-Markdown MCP Server
+# Contributing to Nowledge MCP Server

-Thank you for considering contributing to the Deepwiki-to-Markdown MCP Server!
+Thank you for considering contributing to the Nowledge MCP Server!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct